A tale of two churches – St Mary’s

 St Mary’s Church has been in Hornsey since 1300.
 The Tower was completed around 1500 and then heightened in 1832 when the medieval church was rebuilt as it was too small and needed many repairs.
 The tower was retained and a new church built alongside it, finished in 1833.

 This church in turn became unsuitable and was closed in 1888, although it was not demolished until 1927.
-The tower was spared and the site was made into a garden.
+The tower was spared and the site was made into a Garden of Remembrance created by the Borough of Hornsey in 1950 to commemorate the residents of Hornsey who were killed during the Second World War.
 For the new church a different site was chosen, on the corner of Hornsey High Street and Church Lane, and the building was completed by 1889.
 The church contained space for 1,200 and was considered to be the finest 19th century church in Middlesex.
 Unfortunately the subsoil was unstable and cracks began to appear, forcing the demolition of the building in 1969.
 Church services were held in the church hall.

 For further information please see the Friends of Hornsey Church Tower page on this website or view the friends own website by clicking here.